woylie/let_me/README.md

 Expel is an Elixir library that aims to solve three aspects of authorization:

-1. Permissions: Determine whether the user is allowed to execute an action.
+1. Authorization rules: Determine whether the user is allowed to execute an action.
 2. Scopes: Manipulate queries, so that no resources are returned that the user is not allowed to see.
 3. Redactions: Hide certain fields on a resource depending on the user.